VineDuck/Quacker/README.md

-# Vine UK RFY refresh userscript
+# Vine UK RFY/AFA refresh userscript
 ### Quacks when an unhidden RFY item is found.

 Refreshes the RFY page every 3 to 8 seconds as long as the tab is not focused and there are no RFY items showing.